pschou/jURL/README.md

 [schou]$ jqurl -C ".title" http{,s}://jsonplaceholder.typicode.com/todos/2 "quis ut nam facilis et officia qui"
 ```
+Note that `-C` encourages caching, re-using the previous request.

 This is an example of how to POST data and parse the reply:
 ```